hybridLambda/hybrid-coal/README.md

 Hybrid-coal
 ===========

-Hybrid-coal is used to compute gene tree probabilities given species network under coalescent process.
+_Hybrid-coal_ is used to compute gene tree probabilities given species network under coalescent process.
 We use a new representation of the species network likelihood that expresses the probability distribution of the gene tree topolgies as a linear combination of gene tree distributions given a set of species trees.

 ##INSTALLATION

-To install hybrid-coal, type the following commands:
+To install _hybrid-coal_, type the following commands:
 ./bootstrap
 make;